devgabrielav/blogs-api/README.md

 # Project Blogs API

 # Context
-This is a CRUD project, simulating a blog with: users, categories and posts.
+This is a CRUD project made with layered architecture, simulating a blog with: users, categories and posts.

 Along with the login route with validations, it's possible to:
   - GET posts, categories and users;